International campaign for the release of captives held as a result of Russia’s invasion of Ukraine

 Why now?

-During his election campaign, U.S. President Donald Trump repeatedly pledged that he would end the war which was launched by Russia in one day.
+During his election campaign, U.S. President Donald Trump repeatedly pledged that he would end the war launched by Russia in one day.
 Although this statement is clearly a figure of speech, some form of intergovernmental negotiation is expected to take place soon.
-While the political solution to Russia’s full-scale invasion of Ukraine will be complex, multilayered and may take years to negotiate, the urgent humanitarian problems faced by wartime detainees are extremely acute.
+While the political solution to Russia’s full-scale invasion of Ukraine will be complex, multilayered, and may take years to negotiate, the urgent humanitarian problems faced by wartime detainees are extremely acute.
 Parties to the conflict have obligations under international law to ensure the release of POWs and civilians unlawfully detained by either party, and any negotiations should make the execution of those obligations a priority.
 We are launching this campaign to urge all actors to make the fate of wartime detainees the first issue they tackle in the upcoming negotiations.

 Why People First?

 The campaign is calling for prioritizing the unconditional release of all detained civilians, both adults and children.
-These include civilians detained and held by Russia in occupied areas of Ukraine and those detained in occupied areas and forcibly transferred to Russia, where they are held in detention facilities.
+These include civilians detained and held by Russia in occupied areas of Ukraine, and those detained in occupied areas and forcibly transferred to Russia, where they are held in detention facilities.
 The campaign also calls for the earliest possible release and repatriation of all prisoners of war (POWs) as a priority for any negotiated agreement.

-In addition, since the full-scale invasion of Ukraine, Russian authorities have imprisoned hundreds of Russians and citizens of other countries for anti-war statements and actions expressing support for or aimed at helping Ukraine.
-Most of them have already been sentenced to long prison terms, some are still awaiting a court verdict, behind bars and without any hope for a fair hearing.
+In addition, since the full-scale invasion of Ukraine, Russian authorities have imprisoned hundreds of Russians and citizens of other countries for anti-war statements and actions expressing support for, or aimed at helping, Ukraine.
+Most of them have already been sentenced to long prison terms; some are still awaiting a court verdict — behind bars and without any hope for a fair hearing.

 Who does our campaign address?

-We urge the new US administration along with all international bodies and governments involved in or having influence on negotiations urgently to address these acute humanitarian issues.
+We urge the new U.S. administration, along with all international bodies and governments involved in or having influence on negotiations, to urgently address these acute humanitarian issues.

 An initiative of